vsouza/awesome-ios/README.md

  * [ElasticTransition-ObjC](https://github.com/taglia3/ElasticTransition-ObjC) - A UIKit custom transition that simulates an elastic drag.This is the Objective-C Version of Elastic Transition written in Swift by lkzhao
  * [ZFDragableModalTransition](https://github.com/zoonooz/ZFDragableModalTransition) - Custom animation transition for present modal view controller
  * [Presentr](https://github.com/IcaliaLabs/Presentr) - Wrapper for custom ViewController presentations in iOS 8+ :large_orange_diamond:

+##### Navigation Bar
+ * [HidingNavigationBar](https://github.com/tristanhimmelman/HidingNavigationBar) - Easily hide and show a view controller's navigation bar (and tab bar) as a user scrolls :large_orange_diamond:
+ * [TLYShyNavBar](https://github.com/telly/TLYShyNavBar) - Unlike all those arrogant UINavigationBar, this one is shy and humble!
+Easily create auto-scrolling navigation bars!
+ * [KMNavigationBarTransition](https://github.com/MoZhouqi/KMNavigationBarTransition) - A drop-in universal library helps you to manage the navigation bar styles and makes transition animations smooth between different navigation bar styles while pushing or popping a view controller for all orientations.

 ##### Popup
  * [KLCPopup](https://github.com/jmascia/KLCPopup) - A simple and flexible class for presenting custom views as a popup in iOS.